 Cost Savings & Optimization

 By shifting CAPEX to OPEX, organizations cut up to 30% of IT expenses via rightsizing, reserved instances, and FinOps practices.
-According to Reddit discussions, idle resources can account for up to 25% of waste—highlighting the need for cost audits.
+According to Reddit discussions, idle resources can account for up to 25% of waste—highlighting the need for cost audits and selecting the right cloud-based software solution.

 Reliability & High Availability